 I. Introduction

-(1) Research background and significance

 In recent years, the world has ushered in a new generation of technological revolution, and the digital economy based on the new generation of information technology is gradually becoming an important force driving innovation and wealth, and is also a major force driving change in global economic development.
 Key technologies such as the Internet, big data, cloud computing, blockchain and meta-universe are driving the rapid transformation of the economy from the traditional model to the direction of digitization, networking and intelligence.
 In addition, digital technologies, such as quantum communication and next-generation communication technologies, continue to advance and are on the verge of achieving breakthroughs in a number of industries.
 It is expected that these technological advances will lead to a qualitative leap in economic and social productivity, which in turn will enhance mankind's ability to understand and transform the world in depth, and ultimately promote better social and economic development.

 At the same time, there is a growing global interest in the research and development of central bank digital currencies (CBDCs).
 In this context, the development, promotion and circulation of the digital RMB is crucial to China's strategic positioning in the future global economic competition.
 Cryptocurrencies launched by the private sector pose a challenge to global economic and financial stability.
 Several major economies, such as the United States and the United Kingdom, have embarked on the development and pilot deployment of CBDCs, while issuing strategic plans in different forms.